 Bladder and bowel problems are common symptoms amongst people with multiple sclerosis (MS).
 In fact, three quarters of people with MS are likely to experience continence problems at some point in their lives.
 There has been a lot of research into both problems and the best way of dealing with them (1) (2).

-With a little forward planning and use of expert medical and nursing advice, most problems can be brought under control.
+With expert medical and nursing advice, most problems can be brought under control.

 The bladder is a muscular organ that acts as a reservoir for storing urine and emptying it when appropriate.

-Most adult bladders can hold up to 500mls of urine (almost a pint) and normal voiding generally occurs every 3-4 hours in a day and once at night.
+Most adult bladders can hold up to 500mls of urine (almost a pint) and normal voiding generally occurs every three to four hours in a day and once at night.
 However, this can vary between different people and yet still be classified as ‘normal’.

 In MS the nerve signals between the brain and the bladder can be impaired or damaged which changes how the bladder works.
 Sensations felt in the bladder can become altered so you don’t always feel the need to pass urine, or you may feel the need more frequently and/or urgently.

 The most common problems are urgency and frequency during both day and night, difficulty in emptying the bladder, feeling of incomplete bladder emptying or a combination of all of these.

 The bladder has complex nerves which are easily disrupted.
 This can lead to an overactive or ‘unstable’ bladder which needs emptying very often (frequency) and in a hurry (urgency).
 If a toilet is not reached in time urge incontinence can result.
 Alternatively, nerve damage can mean that the bladder does not empty properly, leading to overflow incontinence and other possible bladder problems which fluctuate between the two patterns.